Michael Somare, Papua New Guinea’s 1st prime minister, dies

-He died Friday after being diagnosed with a late-stage pancreatic cancer and admitted to hospital on Feb.
-19, his daughter Betha Somare said in a statement.
+He died Friday after being diagnosed with a late-stage pancreatic cancer and admitted to a hospital on Feb.
+19, his daughter Betha Somare said.

-“Sadly, pancreatic cancer is one of the most aggressive cancers that are rarely detected early.
-We as a family had only two weeks to look for possible treatments for our father,” she said.

 Somare was born on April 9, 1936, in the city of Rabaul in East New Britain, which was occupied by Japan during World War II.
 His earliest education was in a Japanese-run school in the village of Karau where he learned to read and write in Japanese.